StrongMind/culture/tech_sessions/agendas.md

 * Quick Refactors
   * ~~https://github.com/StrongMind/LearnosityPlayer/pull/29/files#diff-0a430ad1ec1108bdb44cb9753b7974c0ab2f1e5430b7d94812ed0f286a6e0febR163~~
   * https://codeclimate.com/repos/618ad4647c8efd517f00dd94/issues
+* Let's make some READMEs!
+* Add meaningful tests to untested code
 * [Asynchronous Programming](asynchronous.md)
 * [Cloud infrastructure design patterns](cloud_design.md)

 ## Steakholders
 ### Tuesday
 * ~~test issues with https://github.com/StrongMind/canvas-cloud-adapter-oneroster-proxy/blob/main/tests/serializers/test_user_serializer.py~~
-* deployment strategies
-* enterprise canvas deployment improvements?
-* MVC Pattern and DRY
+* ~~MVC Pattern and DRY~~
+* Let's make some READMEs!
+* Add meaningful tests to untested code

 ## Engagement
 ### Thursday
+* Let's make some READMEs!
+* Add meaningful tests to untested code
 * The observer pattern (and specifically in RxJS)
 * Highly nested components (should these exist?
 When should they?
 What should we do instead if not?
 How do we handle them if so?)
 * ~~RESTful interfaces and what is a resource?~~ (Revisit in June?)

 ## Qwerty Talk
 ### Tuesday
+* Let's make some READMEs!
+* Add meaningful tests to untested code
 * Pizza servers, with tests

 ## DevOps